videojs/admin/COLLABORATOR_GUIDE.md

 It is also recommended you have a clean clone of Video.js for each release line you want to release.
 This is because different versions have different expectations for release process and have different dependencies.
-Plus, during development you could end up with a dirty repo, so, it just usually easier if you have a clean release repo.
+Plus, during development you could end up with a dirty repo, so, it's usually easier if you have a clean release repo.

 ```sh
 # for v8